Stanisława de Karłowska

-Stanisława de Karłowska (8 May 1876; Wszeliwy, Russian occupied Poland – 9 December 1952; London) was a Polish-born artist who was a founder member of the London Group.
+Stanisława de Karłowska (8 May 1876 – 9 December 1952) was a Polish-born artist who was a founder member of the London Group.
 Her work combined a modernist style with elements of Polish folk art.

 Life and work

-Stanisława de Karłowska was the daughter of Aleksander de Karłowski and Paulina, née Tuchołka.
+Stanisława de Karłowska was born in Wszeliwy, in Congress Poland.
+She was the daughter of Aleksander de Karłowski and Paulina, née Tuchołka.
 Both parents were descended from the Polish nobility (szlachta) and her father had substantial estates centred on the village of Wszeliwy, near Sochaczew, in the Masovian Voivodeship, Poland.
 The family had a long history of patriotic activism, her father having fought with Lajos Kossuth and Józef Bem in the late 1840s.
 He also saw much of his estate sequestered by the Russian authorities after his participation in the January Uprising of 1863.